-Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, with the rainy season having ended, and the views across the mountains and volcanic lakes go on forever.
+Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, and the views across the mountains and volcanic lakes go on forever.

 For lowland gorilla trekking, head out to Odzala-Kokoua National Park in Congo and take advantage of the dry season to tick of these gentle giants plus other specials such as bongos, forest buffalos and forest elephants.

 For bird-watchers, July is a time of plenty in Uganda and Rwanda.
 The short rains have ended and Albertine Rift endemics are there to be ticked off.
 Highly sought-after avian jewels such as green broadbill and green-breasted pitta are breeding and easier to locate.